jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 #### Bulk Computations
-`TikhonovFenichelReductions.jl` has methods that simplify the computation of multiple reductions with the same manifold, since typically many different TFPVs share the same slow manifold.
+`TikhonovFenichelReductions.jl` has methods that simplify the computation of multiple reductions onto the same slow manifold, since typically many different TFPVs share the varieties.
 Additionally, the function `get_explicit_manifold` implements a heuristic to find an explicit parametric description of the slow manifold.
 Thus, in simple enough cases, the computation of all reductions is fully